JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

     ```

 The `getAllLaunches` function has the `suspend` modifier because it contains a call of the suspend function `HttpClient.get()`.
-     The `get()` function includes an asynchronous operation to retrieve data over the internet and can only be called from a
+The `HttpClient.get()` function includes an asynchronous operation to retrieve data over the internet and can only be called from
-     coroutine or another suspend function.
+a coroutine or another suspend function.
 The network request will be executed in the HTTP client's thread pool.

 The URL for sending a GET request is passed as an argument to the `get()` function.

 ## Build an SDK